sunnysidevibes/raciantau/_posts/2016-12-11-nature-calls-page-05-update.markdown

 [Monday's update is out!](/comics/nature+calls_05/)

 I'm proud of this page.
-I'm proud my entire life and career hasb een building up to publishing this page.
+I'm proud my entire life and career has been building up to publishing this page.

 Thanks for reading!